Venkat-Jeevan/to-do-list/README.md

 ## Description

-LifeCanvas reimagines the traditional to-do list as an intuitive, visually stunning task dashboard.
+ reimagines the traditional to-do list as an intuitive, visually stunning task dashboard.
 This project demonstrates how to build a modern web application with a focus on user experience, visual design, and functionality.
 The card-based layout provides a fresh approach to task management, making organization both effective and enjoyable.

 ![LifeCanvas Dashboard Screenshot](screenshot.png)